webix-hub/gitbook-webix-jet/chapter3.md

 - [data.waitData](http://docs.webix.com/api__ui.dataview_waitdata_other.html) which is used for data components, such as datacollection, list, tree, datatable, etc;
 - [webix.promise](http://docs.webix.com/helpers__ajax_operations.html#promiseapiforajaxrequests) that allows treating the result of asynchronous operations without callbacks.

+The [demo](https://github.com/webix-hub/jet-demos/tree/13_async_ui_config) will help you to learn the details of asynchronous UI loading with Webix Jet.

 ## Multi-language support